How To Cope With Relocation Depression: Why Does Moving Make Me Feel Sad?

 Having to change your daily activities due to the necessity of creating a new daily routine based on your new location can result in depression or overwhelm, or just a general lack of interest in day-to-day activities.
 Also, keeping up with long-distance relationships with former colleagues, friends, and neighbors that you spent much of your time with before moving can make you feel sad.
 That’s because you know that relating with them from afar shifts the relationship to a new dynamic.
 It cannot be like when you could meet up with them a few blocks away.
 This isn’t necessarily bad, and it certainly doesn’t mean that these relationships will become less meaningful; just that they will be different and will need to adapt.

 Since moving to the new place was in some way necessary for you or your family, it is important that you learn how to cope with it for your mental health.
-Dealing with moving to a new place, whether it was a local move or a long-distance move, is possible.
+Dealing with moving to a new place, whether it is a local move or a long-distance move, is possible.
 What can be quite beneficial is working on reducing stress.

 For example, rather than rushing the relocation, you can move moving day to a time when you have prepared mentally.
 Also, keep a positive attitude toward the situation.
-Be cheerful that you can meet new people and go to places you only could have imagined.
+Be cheerful that you can meet new people and go to places you only could imagine.
 Then, establish a support system for yourself.
 It can be in a family or even local support groups around you.
 Remember to engage in daily self-care activities to help keep yourself grounded, such as simple mindfulness exercises, going for walks, taking a bath, lighting candles that you like, eating your favorite comfort food, and so on.

 Don’t be afraid to find a support group, a resource center, or perhaps a book club or neighborhood meetings.
 You can also seek professional help as an individual or as a family for family therapy.
 For example, family therapy helps you improve your behavioral health and overall mental health.
-So, rather than resorting to excessive sleeping or extreme consumption of alcohol and drug as treatment, or eating disorders, which are symptoms of depression, your mental health becomes stabilized.
+So, rather than resorting to excessive sleeping or extreme consumption of alcohol and drugs as treatment, or eating disorders, which are symptoms of depression, your mental health becomes stabilized.

 There are a couple of reasons that feelings of sadness might come with a move, and that can be part of determining what you can do to get into a more positive mental mind frame.
 It could be nostalgia, a matter of adjustment, or you may find that you feel lonely.
 The sadness might come right away, or it could come after the initial excitement of a move passes.
 It could also ebb and flow.
 For example, feelings of sadness might come when you miss old friends, even if you are still happy that you moved after you take the first step and start adjusting to your new place.
 Stay connected with people and consider finding a fun activity in the area.